headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 Prior to the Kickstarter, the Sling application was assembled into an uber JAR using the Provisioning Model.
 The JAR file was fairly large in size and weighed in at ~70MB.
 If the Sling application required a new bundle, the uber JAR would have to be rebuilt.
+The Kickstarter was designed to solve this problem as well as to streamline the application packaging process.

 The Kickstarter provides a method to start Sling using a new application packaging/assembly approach known as the _Feature Model_.
 By default, the Kickstarter is configured with a minimum set of feature definitions to